U District station: Services

 U District station is also served by several King County Metro and Sound Transit Express buses that provide onward connections to surrounding neighborhoods and regional destinations.
 The station has five bus bays, primarily on Northeast 45th Street and University Way, and an additional stop on 15th Avenue Northeast for regional routes.
-King County Metro operates 13 routes from U District station with connections to Ballard, Fremont, Green Lake, Roosevelt, Lake City, Sand Point, Montlake, the Central District, Capitol Hill, Downtown Seattle, Magnolia, Renton, Bellevue, and Issaquah.
-The area's three Sound Transit Express routes connect the station to Redmond, Bellevue, Issaquah, Federal Way, and Tacoma.
+King County Metro operates routes from U District station with connections to most of North Seattle, as well as Downtown Seattle, Capitol Hill, and the Central District.
+Sound Transit Express route 542 connects the station to Redmond via State Route 520.
 Metro's RapidRide J Line, planned to open in 2027, will begin at the station and connect to Eastlake and South Lake Union.